Due to the current situation caused by the COVID-19 crisis, the Maria Canals International Music Competition has been postponed to March 2021.

-After having studied composition and piano at the Junior Guildhall School of Music & Drama and music at the Girton College of Cambridge, both in the United Kingdom, he has performed in the main concert halls of this country (Barbican, St. James’s Church Piccadilly, King’s College Chapel, and West Road Concert Hall), as well as in festivals such as King’s Lynn, Lower Machen, Northern Aldborough, Stratford on Avon, and Cambridge.
-She has also played concerts across Europe and performed with renowned orchestras, such as the Royal Philharmonic, the European Union Chamber Orchestra, the Silesian Chamber Orchestra, the Sinfonietta Krakow, and the Czestochowa Philharmonic Orchestra.
+After having studied composition and piano at the Junior Guildhall School of Music & Drama and music at the Girton College of Cambridge, both in the United Kingdom, he has performed in the main concert halls of this country (Barbican, St. James’s Church Piccadilly, King’s College Chapel and West Road Concert Hall), as well as in festivals such as King’s Lynn, Lower Machen, Northern Aldborough, Stratford on Avon and Cambridge.
+She has also played concerts across Europe and performed with renowned orchestras, such as the Royal Philharmonic, the European Union Chamber Orchestra, the Silesian Chamber Orchestra, the Sinfonietta Krakow or the Czestochowa Philharmonic Orchestra.

-The Maria Canals award is just another one of the many piano and composition awards that he has obtained, such as the AGSMD Piano Performing Diploma with high honors in 2006, when he was only seventeen years old; the first prize in the competitions Royal Over-Seas League and Christopher Duke (United Kingdom); the audience prize in the 21st edition of the Rina Sala Gallo in Monza (Italy); and the awards Eiluned Davies, Lutine, and Sir Arthur Bliss (United Kingdom), among others, in addition to university honors including grants from, for example, the Girton College Music and Sophia Turtle.
+The Maria Canals award is added to the list of the many piano and composition awards he has received, such as the AGSMD Piano Performing Diploma with high honours in 2006, when he was only 17 years old; the first prize in the Royal Over-Seas League and Christopher Duke competitions (United Kingdom); the audience prize in the 21st edition of the Rina Sala Gallo in Monza (Italy); and the Eiluned Davies, Lutine and Sir Arthur Bliss awards (United Kingdom), among others, in addition to university honours, including the Girton College Music and Sophia Turtle grants, among others.

 Denis Zhdanov (2010)

-Born in Chernigov (Ukraine) in 1988, Denis Zhdanov was trained in the international piano academy of Incontri col Maestro of Imola (Italy), under the tutorship of the teacher Leonid Margarius, and in the national conservatory of Kiev (Ukraine), with the teacher Boris Fedorov.
-He took his first piano lessons with V. Danilova, at the age of nine, in his hometown, and he received several awards in his first years of education.
+Born in Chernigov (Ukraine) in 1988, Denis Zhdanov was trained at the Incontri col Maestro international piano academy in Imola (Italy), where he was tutored by Leonid Margarius, as well as at the national conservatory in Kiev (Ukraine), with the teacher Boris Fedorov.
+He took his first piano lessons with V. Danilova at the age of nine, in its hometown, and received various awards in his first few years as a student.
 Subsequently, when he turned fifteen, he moved to Kiev, where he continued his education at the Mykola Lysenko national conservatory with the teacher T. Abayeva.
-In his pursuit of improving his artistic development, he received master classes from renowned pianists, such as Dmitri Alexeev, Alexander Braginsky, Karl-Heinz Kämmerling, Klaus Hellwig, Wolfgang Manz, John Rose, and Anna Malikova, among others.
+In his pursuit of improving his artistic development, he received master classes from renowned pianists, such as Dmitri Alexeev, Alexander Braginsky, Karl-Heinz Kämmerling, Klaus Hellwig, Wolfgang Manz, John Rose or Anna Malikova, among others.

-Besides the first prize in the 56th edition of the Maria Canals International Music Competition, in 2010, Zhdanov has been awarded several prizes, such as the first prize in the 7th international piano competition for young people Arthur Rubinstein in Memoriam in Bydgoszcz (Poland, 2007); the first prize and special award in the 19th edition of the Premio Chopin in Rome (Italy, 2009); the third prize in the international competition of Tbilisi (Georgia, 2005); and the fourth prize and special award to the best performance of a classical sonata in the same competition.
+Besides the first prize in the 56th edition of the Maria Canals International Music Competition, in 2010, Zhdanov has been awarded several prizes, such as the first prize in the 7th international piano competition for young people Arthur Rubinstein in Memoriam in Bydgoszcz (Poland, 2007); the first prize and special award in the 19th edition of the Premio Chopin in Rome (Italy, 2009); the third prize in the international competition of Tbilisi (Georgia, 2005); and the fourth prize and Special Award for the Best Performance of a Classical Sonata at the same competition.

 Vestard Shimkus (2009)

-The Latvian pianist Vestard Shimkus, winner in 2009 of the 55th edition of the Maria Canals International Music Competition, is currently an internationally renowned musician.
-He began playing piano at barely five years old and his international recognition started after playing with the BBC Philharmonic Orchestra, the City of Birmingham Symphony Orchestra, and the National Orchestra of France, among others.
+The Latvian pianist Vestard Shimkus, winner of the 55th edition of the Maria Canals International Music Competition in 2009, is today an internationally renowned musician.
+He began playing piano with barely five years of age and his international recognition started after playing with the BBC Philharmonic Orchestra, the City of Birmingham Symphony Orchestra and the National Orchestra of France, among others.

-His performances are recognized not only for his “naturally brilliant technique”, as described by the German newspaper Main Post,but also for the passion he projects and his extreme attention when it comes to transmitting the real emotional meaning of each musical phrase, which he aims at the listener's imagination.
-We were lucky to witness this at the three successful concerts that he played in collaboration with our Foundation in 2011 in Bilbao, Tenerife, and Granada.
+His interpretations are recognised not only for his "naturally brilliant technique", as described by the German paper Main Post, but also for the passion he projects and his extreme attention when it comes to transmitting the real emotional meaning of each musical phrase, which he aims at the listener's ear.
+We were lucky to witness this at the three successful concerts that he played in collaboration with our Foundation in 2011 in Bilbao, Tenerife and Granada.

 Martina Filjak (2008)